kwonus/Quelle-Obsolete/Quelle.md

 *domain=bible // beginning created earth*

-Quelle syntax can alter the span by supplying a CONTROL clause:
+Quelle syntax can alter the span by also supplying an additional CONTROL clause:

 *domain=bible // span=8 // beginning created earth*